dafacto/startwithbitcoin/_reasons/06_how_can_i_buy_bitcoin.md

 Here's a few options for those wishing to entrust the security of their Bitcoins to a professional.
 These allow both buying *and* selling of Bitcoin.

 - **Coinbase** — The most popular online option, where they store your Bitcoin for you, is [Coinbase](https://www.coinbase.com).
 Once you create an account and link your bank account, you can transfer in dollars to buy Bitcoin, and then transfer out dollars if you sell Bitcoin.
-- **Crypto.com** — Another great option is [Crypto.com](https://crypto.com/).
+- **Crypto.com** — Another popular option is [Crypto.com](https://crypto.com/).
 Crypto.com is an app for iOS and Android that lets you buy Bitcoin with bank transfer or credit card.
 The also allows you to deposit your purchased Bitcoin into a "savings account", earning weekly interest.
 (And if you use my referral code `gpd9q473d2` you'll receive $50 on your first transaction.)

 Here's a few options for those wishing to take responsibility for the security of their Bitcoins themselves.
 These allow you to buy Bitcoin with credit card, but not sell.

-- **BRD Wallet** — The [BRD Wallet](https://brd.com) for iOS and Android is a great option.
+- **BRD Wallet** — The [BRD Wallet](https://brd.com) for iOS and Android is one of the most respected options.
 - **Hardware Wallet** — Down the road, if you end up buying a lot of Bitcoin, you might look into the ultimate in security, a hardware wallet, such as the [Ledger Nano](https://shop.ledger.com/?r=9be4f2a7e990).

 And here are some important points to keep in mind: